apocalyptech/animalwellsave/README.md

 Running / Installation
 ----------------------

+This is a Python-based CLI app and library.
+It should run on Python 3.10+, though it's received most of its testing on Python 3.12.
+There is currently no GUI component -- you'll have to be comfortable working in the commandline for this to work.

 ### Easiest Method: pip

 The easiest way to install `animalwellsave` is via `pip` inside a [virtual